gioui/giouiorg/content/doc/faq.md

 The most important feature of Sourcehut is that email contributions are first class citizens.
 Email has many problems, but it is permissionless, ubuitous and decentralized.
-For example, people banned from Github and people from Iran can contribute patches, use the mailing list and file issues if they can send and recieve email.
+For example, people banned from GitHub can contribute patches, use the mailing list and file issues if they can send and recieve email.

 Second, Sourcehut encourages using Git in a more decentralized way.
 There is a canonical Gio repository, but contributors can work on their changes in ways